One of the biggest issues that men face in their lives is a sense of embarrassment and shame for...

 Undergoing a physical transformation that is going to be healthy for your body requires being able to have the mental fortitude and grit to stick it out through the challenges you will face and the insight to understand your motivations and recognize your limits.
 Whether you're wanting to look like Mr. Olympia or just feel more comfortable in your own skin, you can get there through physical effort, but your outlook and determination will trickle down from the condition of your mind.

 Learning to enhance your mental well-being and get a clearer outlook on your life will have innumerable effects on the other areas of your life.
 That's why our wellness content is split down the middle nearly 50/50 between physical fitness and mental well-being content; the two go hand-in-hand and you'd be hard-pressed to develop one without the other.

 The Cost of Being Buff: Money's Role in Wellness Goals

-One of the key details that gets left out of most mainstream fashion discussion is that being able to go to a gym, eat a well-rounded diet, and consume exercise supplements is expensive.
+One of the key details that is often left out of most mainstream fitness discussion is that being able to go to a gym, eat a well-rounded diet, and consume exercise supplements is expensive.
 So many men's publications start with the assumption that guys can easily afford a gym membership or otherwise have access to thousands of dollars worth of exercise equipment.
 Consider this cost breakdown for what someone might pay in a month to achieve the cultural ideal beach body: